Register of Charities - The Charity Commission THE ORDER OF ST. AUGUSTINE OF THE MERCY OF JESUS

 Activities - how the charity spends its money

-We run three 60 bed nursing homes on site at St. George's Park, Burgess Hill, Sussex.
+We run two 60 bed nursing homes and another building with 27 apartment for Assisted Living on site at St. George's Park, Burgess Hill, Sussex.
 In addition, we manage a 240 unit retirement village which offers Domiciliary Care services.

 |Donations and legacies||£514.38k|